 We are an integrated, growth-oriented company serving both the electric utility and oil and gas industries in North America.
 Our primary business objective is to grow our operations and create value for stockholders through organic growth opportunities and accretive acquisitions.
 Our suite of services includes infrastructure services, well completion services, natural sand proppant services, drilling services and other services.
 Our infrastructure services division provides construction, upgrade, maintenance and repair services to the electrical infrastructure industry.
 Our well completion services division provides hydraulic fracturing, sand hauling and water transfer services.
 Our natural sand proppant services division mines, processes and sells natural sand proppant used for hydraulic fracturing.
 Our drilling services division currently provides rental equipment, such as mud motors and operational tools, for both vertical and horizontal drilling.
 In addition to these service divisions, we also provide aviation services, equipment rentals, crude oil hauling services, remote accommodations, equipment manufacturing and infrastructure engineering and design services.
 We believe that the services we offer play a critical role in maintaining and improving electrical infrastructure as well as in increasing the ultimate recovery and present value of production streams from unconventional resources.
-Our customer base and geographic positioning.
+Our complementary suite of services provides us with the opportunity to cross-sell our services and expand our customer base and geographic positioning.

 Our transformation towards an industrial based company is ongoing.
-During the fourth quarter of 2019, we began infrastructure engineering operations focused on the transmission and distribution industry and also commenced equipment manufacturing operations.
+We offer infrastructure engineering services focused on the transmission and distribution industry and also have equipment manufacturing operations as well as fiber optic services.
 Our equipment manufacturing operations provide us with the ability to repair much of our existing equipment in-house, as well as the option to manufacture certain new equipment we may need in the future.
 The equipment manufacturing operations have initially served the internal needs for our water transfer, equipment rental and infrastructure businesses, but we expect to expand into third party sales in the future.
+Our fiber optic services include the installation of both aerial and buried fiber.
 We are continuing to explore other opportunities to expand our business lines as we shift to a broader industrial focus.